xtdb/xtdb/docs/mvp.md

 + Architecture not tested in real application use.
 + Query engine is brittle to extend.
 Lacks internal abstractions.
 + Single attribute index complicates the query engine.
-+ Lazy results requires consistent sorting across indexes, which will need to be able to spill over to disk.
++ Lazy results requires consistent sorting across indexes. which has to be performed during the query.

 ### AWS Deployment